SensorsINI/TFmicroZynq/README.md

 ## Repository structure
 - `TFmicroZynqSrc/` - Files which needs to be included as part of your Zynq C++ firmware project
-- `Auxiliary_Files` - Files which were altered, removed or added related to default to make the deployment possible
+- `Auxiliary_Files/` - Files which were altered, removed or added related to default to make the deployment possible
+- `TFmicroZynqLib/` - TF micro library compiled as static library.
+  - `TFmicroZynqLib/libTFmicroZynq.a` - The static library archive file
+  - `TFmicroZynqLib/TFmicroZynqHeaders/` - Include the headers file for the library.
+At the moment of writing this README, it is exact copy of `TFmicroZynqSrc/` just with .cc files removed.
+  - `TFmicroZynqLib/tfmicrozynq.h` - header-only interface layer for the library to simplify including tf micro library.
+Just include this file in your project.
 - `Convert_Network_To_TFlitemicro.py` - Launch this script to convert your neural network to TFmicro format.
 - `Example/` - Example of how to use the TFmicro on Zynq-Z7 You can also find relevant parameters in this script.

-## How to deploy neural network on Zynq-Z7
+## How to deploy neural network on Zynq-Z7 (tested on Vitis 2020.1)

+I've tested 2 ways of including TF micro in Vitis project:
+- Including files in the project and building everything together.
+First build takes a lot of time, but later incremental builds are fast.
+It is however to me difficult to predict when Vitis decides it needs to rebuild everything.
+- Building TF micro as a static library and linking it to the project.
+Slow build of the library, but builds of the application are very fast.

+We first describe how to compile TF micro file together with your application, below instructions how to compile and use TF micro as static library.

-### Preparing TF micro library in Vitis (tested on Vitis 2020.1)
+### A. Including .cc TF micro files in Vitis and compiling all files together

 1. Create a new application project,
 We tested it with the "Empty Application (C++)" template.